ulixee/hero/unblocked/agent/docs/Troubleshooting.md

 Each socket created by the browser is proxied through a `Go` process that emulates the TLS signatures of the headed version of the browser engine being used.
 A small library is placed in `node_modules/@ulixee/unblocked-agent-mitm-socket/dist` during installation.
 If this is unsuccessful, or aborts, you will see errors.

-You can remove the library and reinstall or rebuild manually using npm run build in the `@ulixee/unblocked-agent-mitm-socket` directory with environmental variable: `UBK_MITM_REBUILD_SOCKET=true`.
+You can remove the library and reinstall or rebuild manually using npm run build in the `@ulixee/unblocked-agent-mitm-socket` directory with environmental variable: `ULX_MITM_REBUILD_SOCKET=true`.

 #### Chrome Browser